alenana99/memod/README.md

 ```
 To explore the relationship between gene length and the number of methylations, a LOESS regression model was applied.

-Adds a new column r_exp, which contains the fitted values from the LOESS regression model.
-These fitted values represent the expected number of methylations based on gene length.
-A new column 'oe' (observed - expected) is created, which stores the difference between the actual number of methylations and the expected number.
+A new column 'r_exp' is created, containing the fitted values from the LOESS regression model, that represent the expected number of methylations based on gene length.
+A new column 'oe' (observed - expected) is created, which stores the difference between the observed and the expected number of methylations.
 This helps identify genes that have more or fewer methylations than expected based on their length.
-Add new column obs/exp, which contains the ratio of observed to expected methylations.
-A value of 1 would indicate that the observed number of methylations matches the expected number, while values greater or less than 1 suggest over- or under-methylation relative to expectations based on gene length.
+Another ew column 'obs/exp' is added, containing the ratio of observed to expected methylations.
+A value of 1 would indicate that the observed number of methylations matches the expected number, while values greater or less than 1 suggest over- or under-methylation relative to expected.

 ```
 GATC_merged <- GATC_total %>%